Answers to all those burning questions about the pub and hiring the venue.

 We can sell tickets for your event on your behalf through the Portland online store: www.theportlandarms.co.uk/wp/store

-You can but we would prefer it that a 3rd of the allocation is sold through our website box office.
+You can, but at least a 3rd of the allocation should be sold through our website box office.

 Our booking fee to the customer is always less than the other providers and it goes right back into supporting the venue, not off to a third party.